Come live and work in Australia!

 Down Under

-Australian history and culture are complex, sports are different, and the nature is overwhelming.
-Over the past seven years, we’ve gotten to know the country—and fallen in love with it.
+Australian history and culture are complex, sports are different, and nature is overwhelming.
+Over the past seven years, we’ve gotten to know the country well—and fallen in love with it.

 Professionally, even before our move in 2018, we were already familiar with the many scientific publications coming out of Australia.
 We knew the work of leading researchers such as Professor Lorimer Moseley, Professor Peter O’Sullivan, and Professor Jill Cook.
 This was one of the reasons Australia appealed to us.

 In addition, we were tired of the physiotherapy climate in the Netherlands: the constant frustration with health insurers and the mediocre salary (especially considering the education, workload, and mandatory continuing education).
-We wanted something different—out into the world, towards adventure.
+We wanted something different—out into the world, a new adventure.
 You may find yourself in a similar situation.

 Work Visa and Physiotherapy Registration

 The first step towards living and working in Australia is obtaining a visa with work rights.
-Australian immigration authorities are strict, and without the correct paperwork, you won’t be allowed into the country.
+Australian immigration authorities are strict, and without the correct paperwork, you won’t be allowed into the country, or aren’t allowed to work.

 If you are under 31 years old at the time of application, you can apply for a Working Holiday Visa (Subclass 417), which allows you to live and work in Australia for one year.

 If you are over 31, you’ll need a different visa that grants work rights.
-This was the case for us, and we were ultimately admitted via a student visa.
-This visa is granted if you are enrolled in a study program (Gabrielle completed the Master of Advanced Clinical Physiotherapy), and it gave Leander work rights.
+This was the case for us, and we were ultimately granted a student visa.
+This visa is granted if you are enrolled in a study program (Gabrielle enrolled in the Master of Advanced Clinical Physiotherapy at the University of South Australia), and it gave us working rights.
 We did have to prove that our relationship was legitimate.

 If you’d like to know more about moving to Australia with your husband, wife, boyfriend, or girlfriend, we can certainly tell you more about this.